 What is E-Comm and what does it do?

-- E-Comm is the largest 9-1-1 centre in B.C.
-We’re responsible for 92 per cent of the province’s call volume
+- We’re responsible for 99 per cent of the province’s call volume

-- We provide 9-1-1 service for Metro Vancouver and 25 other regional districts and communities spanning from Vancouver Island to the Alberta and U.S. borders, to north of Prince George
+- We provide 9-1-1 service for 25 regional districts spanning from Vancouver Island to the Alberta and U.S. borders, to north of Prince George

-- We provide dispatch service for 36 police agencies and fire departments in southwest B.C
+- We provide dispatch service for more than 70 police agencies and fire departments in B.C

 - We own and operate the largest multi-jurisdictional, tri-service emergency radio system in the province used by police, fire and ambulance personnel within Metro Vancouver

-- Police, fire and ambulance agencies using the E-Comm Wide-Area Radio network in Metro Vancouver and the Fraser Valley make nearly 11 million radio transmissions each month
+- Police, fire and ambulance agencies using the E-Comm Wide-Area Radio network in Metro Vancouver and the Fraser Valley make approximately 3.9 million radio transmissions each month

-- E-Comm has 530 full and part-time employees
+- E-Comm has more than 600 full-time and part-time employees

 - E-Comm provides a variety of secure, mission-critical technology services such as multi-jurisdictional computer-aided dispatch systems, records management systems and electronic mapping services